dust-tt/llama-ssp/README.md

 This repo implements an algorithm described in [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.

-## Benefits and Caveats of Ssp
+In the following, the large model we try to speed up is called the `target model`, and the smaller model that helps sampling is called the `draft model`.
+We compare regular sampling (RSp) of the target model with speculative sampling (SSp) of the target model with the draft model.

-In the following, the large model we try to speed up is called the `target model`, and the smaller model that helps sampling is called the `draft model`
+## Benefits and Caveats of SSp
 ### Benefits
 + Almost identical memory footprint
 + Same completion quality